Admirals and relatives

 Admirals and relatives, sometimes called ‘gliders’ (Limenitidinae), are butterflies common in woody areas.
 They belong to the family of Brush-footed butterflies (Nymphalidae).
 The common names of many species reference military ranks.
-In particular, the light stripe running lengthwise across many species’ wings has reminded earlier authors of officers’ shoulder marks.
+In particular, the light stripe running lengthwise across the wings of many species has reminded earlier authors of officers’ shoulder marks.
 The upper side of the wing is dark brown or black with a white band and a few white spots.
 Only 5 species occur in Europe.

 Tribe: Limenitidini